 The Transactions are subject to significant conditions tied to our progress in obtaining a DOE loan guarantee for the American Centrifuge project.
 The obligations of the investors at the second closing of the Transactions is conditioned upon USEC having entered into a loan guarantee conditional commitment in an amount not less than \$2 billion for the American Centrifuge project with DOE.

-The obligations of the investors at the third closing of the Transactions is conditioned upon USEC achieving closing on a DOE loan guarantee in an amount not less than \$2 billion for the American Centrifuge project to significant uncertainty as described in the risk factor "We may not be successful in our efforts to obtain a loan guarantee from the U.S. Department of Energy ("DOE"), which would have a significant impact on the American Centrifuge project and our prospects."
+The obligations of the investors at the third closing of the Transactions is conditioned upon USEC achieving closing on a DOE loan guarantee in an amount not less than \$2 billion for the American Centrifuge project.
+Our ability to satisfy these conditions and to obtain a loan guarantee is subject to significant uncertainty as described in the risk factor "We may not be successful in our efforts to obtain a loan guarantee from the U.S. Department of Energy ("DOE"), which would have a significant impact on the American Centrifuge project and our prospects."
 In order to obtain a loan guarantee, we will have to demonstrate that any additional capital needed to complete the American Centrifuge project is available.